Vala (Blake)

-In the mythological writings of William Blake, Vala is an Emanation/mate of Luvah, one of the four Zoas, who were created when Albion, the primordial man, was divided fourfold.
+In the mythological writings of William Blake, Vala is an Emanation and the mate of Luvah, one of the four Zoas, who were created when Albion, the primordial man, was divided fourfold.
 She represents nature while Luvah represents emotions.
 Originally with Luvah, she joins with Albion and begets the Zoa Urizen.
 In her fallen aspect, she is the wandering figure known as the Shadowy Female.
 After the Final Judgment, she is reunited with Luvah but placed under the dominion of the restored Urizen.